Adult Swim (UK & Ireland): History

 On 15 May 2019, it was announced at the WarnerMedia Upfront 2019 that Season 4 of Rick and Morty would premiere in November 2019.

-Programming and broadcast

-Adult Swim in the UK has been broadcast on various channels since its inception in 2006 with various programming.

-(E) indicates shows which received a linear scheduled broadcast on E4.
-Rick and Morty episodes were loaded to All 4 in tandem with their E4 broadcast.

 Online & DVD

-The Adult Swim website, like its American counterpart, offers free access to full episodes of shows including Squidbillies, Harvey Birdman, Attorney at Law, Tom Goes to the Mayor, Minoriteam, Stroker and Hoop, Moral Orel, 12 oz.
+The Adult Swim website, like its American counterpart, offers free access to full episodes of shows including Squidbillies, Harvey Birdman, Attorney at Law, Tom Goes to the Mayor, Minoriteam, Stroker & Hoop, Moral Orel, 12 oz.
 Mouse, Perfect Hair Forever, Metalocalypse, and Frisky Dingo.
 As of Wednesday 11 July 2012, the UK site started redirecting visitors to the U.S site.
 It has since been redesigned, showing a clip of Rick and Morty via YouTube, their social media sites, and their TV guide for the UK blocks.

 Revolver Entertainment recently began distributing some original Adult Swim series on DVD in the UK and Ireland.